The Radios: The M4 Tanks Radios Were Cutting Edge Technology For Their Time, and Better Than German Tank Radios

-Destruction of these Radios would be top priority for the crew of they had to abandon a disabled tank.
-After watching videos of restored versions of all these radios, I have to say the biggest surprise is all the mechanical noise as they warm up or transmit.
+Destruction of these Radios would be top-priority for the crew if they had to abandon a disabled tank.
+After watching videos of restored versions of all these radios, I have to say the biggest surprise is all the mechanical noise as they warm-up or transmit.
 It was also a surprise at how clear the voice was on a 508 in good working order.
 After reading through the manual for the 508 it is clear, these old radios needed a lot of work to keep them operating.
-There is a long list of things that have to be inspected, cleaned and lubricated to keep the thing working.
-These radios all used tubes, and those tubes, (much like a little lightbulb, if you have no idea what one looks like), also had be removed, and inspected and cleaned.
-These tasks would all add to the daily grind of being a tanker, and keeping the steel monster working.
+There is a long list of things that have to be inspected, cleaned, and lubricated to keep the thing working.
+These radios all used tubes, and those tubes, (much like a little lightbulb, if you have no idea what one looks like), also had been removed, and inspected, and cleaned.
+These tasks would all add to the daily grind of being a tanker and keeping the steel monster working.

 Radios used in Commonwealth and Lend Lease Shermans

 These Radio sets were both more advanced, and less advanced than their US Counterpart, A true Transceiver, the first, meaning the receiver and transmitter were part of the same unit and shared circuitry.
-They used UHF for short range direct view tank to tank communications and HF portion could transmit up to 50 miles.
-These radios were not on the same frequency ranges as the US Army, and they were not as suitable to vehicle use.
-They were cheaper and simpler to build though and they were a powerful Transceiver.
+They used UHF for short-range direct view tank to tank communications and the HF portion could transmit up to 50 miles.
+These radios were not on the same frequency ranges as the US Army, and they were not as suitable for vehicle use.
+They were cheaper and simpler to build though and they were powerful Transceiver.

 The WS19 set had three systems.
-The A portion was a High Frequency radio transceiver with a range up to 50 miles.
-The B Portion was a Very High Frequency transceiver for short range, line of sight communications up to a mile.
+The A portion was a High-Frequency radio transceiver with a range of up to 50 miles.
+The B Portion was a Very High-Frequency transceiver for short-range, line of sight communications up to a mile.
 The final part was an audio amplifier for the crew intercom system.
 It had control boxes mounted at each crew station just like US tanks.